kibuchijw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. An executable that displays the third line of the file iacta
 7. An executable that creates a file whose name had special characters
 8. An executable that creates pipes the result of a command into a file
+9. An executable that duplicates the last line of a file